stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/2-postman-authentication.md

 `expr $(date +%s) - $SECONDS && date +%s`{{execute}}

 In Postman, enter those values for `start` and `end` respectively, and uncheck all other parameters.
+Note that the query string portion of the API URL changes as you remove parameters.
+All GET requests to the Datadog API send parameters on the query string.

 Hit the **Send** button and look for a 200 OK response below the request builder.
 You should see a JSON object describing an event that was created when this lab started up: